AlbersSoftware/cdn-picker/README.md

-# CDN Picker- The Research Workbench
+# CDN Picker - The Research Workbench

 A Java 21 desktop simulator for exploring CDN cache-replacement strategies and adaptive-bitrate streaming, with a live Swing UI, real virtual threads,